Andrew1326/Andrew1326/README.md

 # About Me:
-My name is Andrew and I'm web developer from Ukraine.
-I am an experienced developer specializing in Frontend development.
-I'm also familiar with the modern technologies and methodologies of web development and I'm constantly learning new ones.
-I have experience in working on real commercial projects, unfortunately I can't show them, but you can view my pet-projects here.
-I really like creating websites, because it's good ability to create or append something new, for example modern adaptive design, interactivity, animations, transitions.
+My name is Andrew and I'm full stack web developer from Ukraine.
+I'm familiar with the modern technologies and methodologies of web development and I'm constantly learning new ones.
+I have experience in working on commercial projects.
+Currenlty, I'm interested in contributing to projects.
+Here you can find some of my projects, in which I've applied my knowledges.

 # 💻 Tech Stack: